quickthyme/qroute/README.md

 ### *QTRouteResolving* CustomResolver

 The `resolver` is where you implement the actual navigation within your application by responding to navigation events triggered by the `QTRouteDriver`.
-While one is not provided for you, the included ExampleApp contains several resolver examples that you can use as a template.
+The project includes a general purpose `QTRouteResolver` which supports composition, or you can build one from scratch.
+The included ExampleApp contains several resolver examples that you can use as a template.

 **route: QTRoute** *(Required)*